-- 9.1 Rosehill will, on an annual basis, make a bid to Glasgow City Council for funds to carry out Stage Three Adaptations.
-The amount of funding made available will determine how many adaptations can be carried out in the year and the extent of such adaptations. - 9.2 Once funding is approved, Rosehill will carry out Stage Three Adaptations until the level of expenditure on committed orders reaches the level of funding approved by Glasgow City Council.
+- 9.1 Rosehill will, on an annual basis, make a bid to Glasgow City Council for grant funds (provided by Scottish Government) to carry out Stage Three Adaptations.
+Rosehill will also allocate up to £50,000 per annum of our own funds to top up any grant received.
+The amount of funding (both grant and Rosehill) made available will determine how many adaptations can be carried out in the year and the extent of such adaptations. - 9.2 Once funding is approved, Rosehill will carry out Stage Three Adaptations until the level of expenditure on committed orders reaches the level of funding approved by Glasgow City Council and Rosehill.
 Should this situation arise, Rosehill will request additional funding from Glasgow City Council. - 9.3 If additional funding is not forthcoming from Glasgow City Council, Rosehill will cease to process further adaptations until funding is available.
 Should this situation arise Rosehill will inform Tenants and OT's that this is the position, and that no new adaptation requests will be processed until further funding is made available.
 We may however seek the approval of the Management Committee for additional funds to meet the cost of adaptions where budgets are exhausted.